Nowhere Men: Arc 2

 The second arc was originally scheduled to start with the release of issue 7 in January 2014, but this release did not happen.
 Around the same time, Image Comics pulled the webpages on issues 7, 8 and 9, which resulted in speculation on the series' possible cancellation.

 In May 2014, a tweet by Image Comics confirmed the series was still being worked on.
-Nate Bellegarde attributed the delays in Nowhere Men to himself in a long Google document he posted on his Tumblr in July 2014.
+Nate Bellegarde attributed the delays in Nowhere Men to himself in a long Google Docs document he posted on his Tumblr in July 2014.
 While it did not give a predicted date of publishing, it confirmed that the series was still being worked on.

 On November 2, 2015, Image Comics announced the return of Nowhere Men.
 David Taylor replaced Nate Bellegarde.
 Jordie Bellaire and Fonografiks continued working on the series alongside Stephenson.
 Emi Lenox provides small comics about the Nowhere Men character Monica Strange.

 Issue 7 was released on January 20, 2016, starting the second story arc which is incomplete as of May 2021.